 Many companies, brands, and manufacturers have business relationships with a vast number of partners, resellers, agents, retailers, distributors, dealers, franchisees or branches that sell brand products in local markets.
 As a group, these local businesses are commonly referred to as a distributed partner network.
 These local businesses or partners are considered channels by which the brand sells its products or services.
 For this reason, they are sometimes referred to as channel partners.
 These partners can be distributed in different geographic locations and that distributed network structure may be organized in various ways, including by region, class, tier or partner level.
 Companies or brands that have such a structure are distributed organizations.
 However, if a company or brand has only one location, or a small number of locations, that do not sell their products through a distributed network of local channel partners, then such a company does not fit the definition of a distributed organization.

 What is Distributed Marketing?

 Distributed Marketing refers to the process of national-to-local marketing for brands that sell their products or services through their distributed networks of local partners.
-Distributed Marketing encompasses all aspects of aligning marketing strategies, creating marketing campaigns and assets, funding strategies, marketing execution and fulfillment, and analytics.
+Distributed Marketing encompasses all aspects of aligning marketing strategies, creating marketing campaigns and assets, funding strategies, automated marketing execution and fulfillment, and analytics.
 Distributed Marketing — which is also referred to as Channel Marketing — involves both digital marketing technology and traditional marketing (radio, TV, newspaper, outdoor advertising and direct mail) with customized local campaigns and assets that deliver co-branded messaging to local markets.

 Leading Distributed Marketing platforms, also called Through-Channel Marketing Automation platforms, offer comprehensive solutions for Brands and their distributed networks of local partners, with innovative options to promote local participation in Co-Op Advertising programs and automated campaign enrollment designed to ensure both national-to-local alignment and brand-compliant messaging.